Surachman Tjokroadisurjo: Political career

-Shortly after the proclamation of Indonesian independence, he was appointed as Minister for Economic Affairs (later Minister of Welfare) on 19 August 1945 in the Presidential Cabinet.
+Shortly after the proclamation of Indonesian independence, Surachman was appointed as Minister for Economic Affairs (later Minister of Welfare) on 19 August 1945 in the Presidential Cabinet.
 In this tenure, he announced the government economic policy which favored cooperatives, and further announced that foreign property in Indonesia would still be respected by the new government.
 He was replaced by Darmawan Mangunkusumo when the cabinet fell in November 1945.
-Not long after, however, he was reappointed into the new cabinet led by Sutan Sjahrir as Minister of Finance to replace the sick Sunarjo Kolopaking on 8 December 1945.
+He was reappointed into the new cabinet led by Sutan Sjahrir as Minister of Finance to replace the sick Sunarjo Kolopaking on 8 December 1945.
 He retained this post in the Second Sjahrir Cabinet.

 In his capacity as Finance Minister, Surachman was the first issuer of the Oeang Republik Indonesia, which was arranged to be exchanged with Japanese occupation currency at a 1,000:1 exchange rate.
-He also announced a 45 percent hike in the salaries of high level civil servants in order to attract skilled bureaucrats.
-In order to finance the government, Surachman also arranged for the first issuing of Indonesian government bonds in April 1946, which attracted significant interest and managed to reach the targeted amount of sales within less than a year, but due to poor archiving and later conflicts the government would default on.
-During this period, Surachman would often personally hold onto the government funds, storing the cash in suitcases inside of his home.
+He also announced a 45 percent increase in the salaries of high level civil servants in order to attract skilled bureaucrats.
+In order to finance the government, Surachman also arranged for the first issuing of Indonesian government bonds in April 1946.
+The bond issue was a success, raising 80 percent of the targeted proceeds within 45 days and the full amount in less than a year.
+However, due to poor documentation, the Indonesian government would later default on these bonds.
+During this period, Surachman would often personally hold onto the government funds, storing the cash in suitcases inside his home.
 He was replaced as finance minister by his deputy Sjafruddin Prawiranegara on 2 October 1946 upon the formation of the Third Sjahrir Cabinet.
-He was still active in government affairs, however, and following Operation Product in 1947, he formed a private company to accommodate the now-unemployed Republican civil servants around Jakarta.
+He was still active in government affairs, and after a large-scale Dutch offensive in 1947 seized much Indonesian-held territory, he formed a private company to accommodate the now-unemployed Republican civil servants around Jakarta.

 After the transfer of sovereignty in 1949, Surachman was appointed as the first Indonesian President of the University of Indonesia (UI) in 1950.
-He was also still active in Bandung, lecturing at the Bandung Institute of Technology.
-In establishing the governance of UI, he had to displace an opium processing factory in order to be able to establish his rector's office.
+In establishing the governance of the UI, he had to displace an opium processing factory in order to be able to establish his rector's office.
+He also lectured at the Bandung Institute of Technology.
 He died on 16 November 1952 in The Hague from hypertension, whilst on a diplomatic mission to negotiate the nationalization of Dutch tin mining companies in Indonesia.

 Personal life

 Surachman married in 1922 while he was working in Bandung.
-His wife, Sunarti, was 16 at the time of their marriage, while Surachman was 37.
+His wife Sunarti was 16 at the time of their marriage, while Surachman was 37.
 She was the sole daughter of the regent of Grobogan at the time.
 They had four children, of which three daughters survived to adulthood.